Empowering student leaders to make a real difference in their schools and community.

 The conference is open to senior students with a leadership role or interest in leadership.

 Established in 1991, the Australian Student Leadership Conference (ASLC) is a three-day residential conference, uniting student leaders from their regions across Australia.
-In 2021, ASLC presents an important opportunity for newly elected student leaders to action the rebuild at your schools, empowering them with the skills and confidence to implement exciting initiatives that build on what we have all experienced in 2020. yLead continually enhances its experiences to reflect the growth and evolution of societal issues and leadership challenges that young people face; making our experiences memorable, relevant and incredibly engaging.
+In 2023, ASLC presents an important opportunity for newly elected student leaders to be empowered with the skills and confidence to implement exciting initiatives and create cultural changes to make their school and broader community a better place. yLead continually enhances its experiences to reflect the growth and evolution of societal issues and leadership challenges that young people face; making our experiences memorable, relevant and incredibly engaging.

 Student leaders return from the conference: